Last updated on March 28th, 2026

 The gallery at the Roland Dille Center for the Arts

 There is a small art gallery in the Roland Dille Center for the Arts at Minnesota State University Moorhead.
-Exhibits include work by national, regional, and student artists.
-It is free and open to the public most week day afternoons, but may be closed during the summer.
+Exhibits seem to focus on artists with some link to the region.
+It is free and open to the public most week day afternoons, although it may close in summer.

 Other places to see (and buy) art